Fundamentos de la jardinería

 Your summer watering schedule will vary depending upon your growing zone and weather conditions, and you’ll need to stay vigilant.
 Test whether you need to water by feeling the soil—some plants wilt naturally in hot weather, and overwatering can also cause wilting, so don’t rely on looks alone!
 Whenever the top inch of soil surface feels dry, give the soil a good soaking to ensure that moisture reaches all the way to plants’ deepest roots.
 Make sure to aim the flow of water at the base of your plants so the leaves stay dry, which helps prevent disease.
 Plan to water your garden thoroughly about twice each week, or more in especially hot, dry weather.
 If you’re growing in containers, you may need to water daily.

 Water-soluble plant foods make it easy to fertilize in summer.
 Simply add them to your watering can or sprayer during your regular watering routine every one to two weeks.
-Pick the right food for whatever you’re growing—Miracle-Gro® Water Soluble Bloom Booster® Flower Food for flowers, or Miracle-Gro® Water Soluble Tomato, Fruit & Vegetable Plant Food for edibles.
+Pick the right food for whatever you’re growing—Miracle-Gro® Water Soluble Bloom Booster® Flower Food for flowers, or Miracle-Gro® Water Soluble Plant Food for Vegetables and Herbs for edibles.
 Or, to streamline feeding even more, use Miracle-Gro® Water Soluble All Purpose Plant Food when watering your entire yard.
 It’s safe for all plants, including vegetables, trees, and shrubs.

 Read our Guide to Garden Watering Methods for more watering tips and tricks, including shortcuts like sprinklers, drip irrigation, and soaker hoses.